Welcome Back to Year 3!

 Values and Virtues

-Our values and virtues for this half term are ‘Eloquent and Truthful’.
+Our values and virtues for this half term are ‘Compassionate and Loving’.
 Year 3 are looking out for those who live out these values and virtues in our everyday school lives.
-We will share and celebrate the actions and words of those children in class.
+We will share and celebrate the actions and words of those children in class who show they are 'compassionate and loving' in their daily school life.

 For this half term children will need outdoor PE kits and trainers.
 Children are reminded not to wear watches or jewellery and girls will need to take their studs out before the PE lesson commences.
-We will be having P.E on Wednesdays and Thursdays.
-One lesson will be 'Dance' and the second P.E lesson will be taught by a specialist P.E teacher and will be 'Basketball'.
+We will be having P.E on Mondays and Thursdays.
+Last term we had many items of missing P.E kit due to children leaving items in after school clubs or mixing items up with those of other children.
+Many items of outdoor sports wear are not labelled and are therefore difficult to return to children, if they become misplaced.
+We will be encouraging children to take responsibility for their belongings, in order to be readily prepared for P.E lessons.

 Children should continue to read their school reading book every evening, and can use these books as stimulus for their reading journal activities.
 Children know how to change their book in school but they must tell a teacher that they have finished their book before they do that independently in class.